OlaFosheimGrostad/dex/README.md

 ---------------
 Overflow on unigned integers is undefined behaviour, except for shift left.
 Detected at runtime in sanitization builds.

+A new `proxy aggregate` for writing smart pointers.
+In order to access the internals of the proxy object it has to be dereferenced using a deproxy-operator.
+All other operations work on the referenced object.

 Strict Dex | Semantics
 -----------|----------
 `a (+) b` | modular a + b for unsigned integers